digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/bond-extension.rst

 How do I redeem a bond?
 =======================

-On the redemption date, both the last coupon and the redemption amount with be paid.
+On the redemption date, both the last coupon and the redemption amount will be paid.
 This is processed in the same way as a single coupon payment described above.